kytos/documentation/tutorials/napps/publishing_your_napp.rst

   --------------------------------------------------------------
   Welcome to the bootstrap process of your NApp.
   --------------------------------------------------------------
-  In order to answer both the author name and the napp name, You must follow this naming rules:
+  In order to answer both the username and the napp name, You must follow this naming rules:
    - name starts with a letter
    - name contains only letters, numbers or underscores
    - at least three characters
   --------------------------------------------------------------

-The first question is related to your author name, answer it with your **username**.
+The first question is related to your **username**.
 The second question is the name of your NApp, and, for now, we will just use ``my_first_napp`` as NApp name.
 The third question is related to your NApp description.
 Let's put some meaningful information over there.